dev-mission/full-stack-starter/README.md

    Once you're logged in, you will be in a new shell for the container where you can run the following command:

    ```
-   bin/create-admin Firstname Lastname email password
+   bin/create-admin.js Firstname Lastname email password
    ```

    Put in your name and email address and a password.
-This will create a first user in the database.
+This will create a first admin user in the database.

 7. To stop the server, press CONTROL-C in the window with the running server.
    If it is successful, you will see something like this: